Young Lords: Organizational challenges

 Throughout 1969, Jiménez and other members of the Young Lords leadership in Chicago were targeted by the city's gang intelligence unit for repeated detention and arrest.
 On July 30, Jiménez was sentenced to a year in Cook County Jail, allegedly for stealing lumber to help construct the daycare center at the Armitage Avenue Methodist Church.
 As a result, he resigned from his position as chairman of the Chicago Young Lords.
-Soon after, he went into hiding to avoid incarceration, establising an "underground training school" to "train Young Lords leadership... to take over the organization".
+Soon after, he went into hiding to avoid incarceration, establishing an "underground training school" to "train Young Lords leadership... to take over the organization".
 However, he turned himself in to police in September 1972.
 Young Lord Angie Navedo succeeded Jiménez as the organization's leader.

 In September 1970, Luciano was demoted from his position as chairman of the YLP after an unauthorized twenty-seven-hour absence with another member.
 At the time, the YLP's security protocols were elevated after reports that organized crime groups had placed a "contract" on Luciano.
 The YLP remained active in late 1970.
 They acted as negotiators during the Attica Prison riot, which took place from September 9 to September 13, and collaborated with the Black Panthers to organize protests in support of Attica inmates.
 The riot ended when nearly 600 state troopers were called in to retake the prison.
 The troopers blanketed the prison yard with tear gas, then opened fire, leading to the deaths of 29 inmates and 10 guards.

 Later, in October, YLP member Julio Roldán was arrested for allegedly attempting to start a fire in an apartment.
 He was sent to The Tombs, a men's prison in Manhattan, where he was later found hanged.
 At Roldán's funeral, the YLP staged a protest that culminated in a second, armed occupation of the FSUMC.
 To avoid confrontation or arrest after occupying the church, the Young Lords disassembled their firearms, enlisting neighborhood women to transport the components out of the church in their garments and handbags.
 The YLP also organized a "Free Puerto Rico Now" march to the Headquarters of the United Nations on October 30, 1970, the anniversary of the beginning of the Puerto Rican Nationalist Party insurgency.
 10,000 people attended the march, demanding self-determination for Puerto Ricans both on the island and in the diaspora.